Operational Water Consumption

 We would not want you to check many locations for a water-stress analysis.
 In such cases where the company has many global operations, you can either provide the data only for main operational locations or country-wise data.

-Additionally, if the company has disclosed the % of water withdrawn or consumed from water-stressed areas, then we only ask for a water-stress analysis because with the provided information we cannot assess whether it has operations in high, medium, and low water-risk areas or not - which are among the data points for this topic.
+Also, if the company has disclosed the % of water withdrawn or consumed from water-stressed areas, then we only ask for a water-stress analysis because with the provided information we cannot assess whether it has operations in high, medium, and low water-risk areas or not - which are among the data points for this topic.
 However, when the company describes water-stress locations or water coming from these areas by mentioning % in high, medium, and low, we do accept it as such.

 For other companies (retailers, and those that only provide services) we accept it based on office locations as they consume water in those operations only.
-Still, we require the water stress levels and not general statements, or else we would not be able to extract low, medium, and high data.
+Still, we require the water stress levels and not general statements, or we would not be able to extract low, medium, and high data.
 What you can do to prevent erroneous data, in this case, is to simply claim in the analysis that the data extracted for the water stress levels are estimated and partial.
 This can be mentioned unless the company provides the total exact locations of all of its manufacturing sites.

 You may mention the water efficiency/reduction initiative the company has put in place.
 However, this should be secondary to the company’s current impact (i.e., total water consumed, where in the world, and the percentage of recycled water).
 Your analysis should not be based on the company’s remediation efforts.
 To fully understand how to move away from remediation, you should read the dedicated article: Golden Rule 5: Go beyond remediation.